-Microsoft states that “Microsoft Office Starter 2010 uses the Application Virtualization (App-V) technology”, and that it “therefore requires the creation of a Virtual Drive”.
+Microsoft states that “Microsoft Office Starter 2010 uses the Application Virtualization (App-V) technology”, and “therefore requires the creation of a Virtual Drive”.

-Microsoft also notes that “this virtual drive is intentionally not accessible by end users in order to prevent accidental damage to Microsoft Office Starter’s file structure”.
+Microsoft has also mentioned that “this virtual drive is intentionally not accessible by end users in order to prevent accidental damage to Microsoft Office Starter’s file structure”.

-While that is all fine and good, users who uninstall Office Starter will notice that the virtual drive created during installation remains on the system.
-And that’s a issue.
-It took some fiddling around to find the reason for this.
-Microsoft Office Click-to-Run 2010 gets installed alongside Microsoft Office Starter 2010.
+The users who have removed or uninstalled Office Starter from their system may see that the virtual drive created during installation remains on the system.
+And that’s the even worse.
+It took me a lot of surfing to find the reason and solution for the issue.
+When you installing the Office Starter 2010, the Microsoft Office Click-to-Run 2010 gets installed alongside Microsoft Office Starter 2010.
 This is the program responsible for the creation of the virtual drive on the operating system.

-If you are certain that no other programs depend on the Click and Run application, you can uninstall it separately.
-Open the Windows Control Panel and search for the Programs and Features applet.
+If you are certain that no other programs depend on the Click and Run the application, you can uninstall it separately.
+Open the Windows Control Panel and search for the Programs and Features.

-A restart of the computer is required to complete the removal of Office Click-to-Run and the virtual drive that it has created on the system.
+A restart of the system would be necessary to complete the removal of Office Click-to-Run and Virtual Drive from your system.